 Intangible assets include patents and other purchased intangible assets.
 Intangible assets with finite lives are amortized on a straight-line basis, with estimated useful lives ranging from 5 to 9 years.
 Indefinite-lived intangible assets are tested for impairment annually and are also tested for impairment between annual tests if an event occurs or circumstances change that would indicate that the carrying amount may be impaired.
 Intangible assets with finite lives are tested for impairment whenever events or circumstances indicate that the carrying amount of an asset group may not be recoverable.
 An impairment loss is recognized when the carrying amount of an asset group exceeds the estimated undiscounted cash flows used in determining the fair value of the asset group.
 The amount of the impairment loss to be recorded is calculated by the excess of the asset group's carrying value over its fair value.
 Fair value is generally determined using a discounted cash flow analysis.
-There was no impairment of intangible assets in any of the years presented.
+The Company recorded asset impairment charges of \$3.8 million in the year ended December 31, 2023 associated with the customer relationship intangible asset, compared to zero for the years ended December 31, 2022 and 2021.
+There were no events or changes in circumstances that may indicate the carrying amount of remaining assets is not recoverable.